09u2h4n/PyRequester/README.md

 ## Dependencies 🔧

-Before using PyRequester, make sure to install the following dependencies:
+Before using PyWebWrench, make sure to install the following dependencies:

 -   Playwright
 -   Requests